Cardoso-Matine/Cardoso-Matine/README.md

 ## I'm a full-stack developer and a 3rd-year Computer and Telecommunications Engineering student.
 I mainly work with Python, Django, DRF, MySQL, React, Next.js, HTML, CSS, JavaScript and Docker.
 I'm passionate about building real, functional projects and learning through hands-on experience.
 I believe that good practices, logic and development standards are more important than mastering any specific language.
 Technologies change, but the solid foundation remains
-My goal is to grow as a developer, sharpen my technical skills, and find an opportunity in the tech industry.
+My goal is to grow as a developer, sharpen my technical skills, and find an opportunity in the tech industry

 <div style="display: inline_block"><br>
   <img align="center" alt="Rafa-Python" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg">